Our College of Medicine community,

 As we intentionally embed diversity, equity, and inclusion throughout the college, we are mindful of the spaces used for connection and dialogue.
 The upcoming Medical Center Library art project reflects upon the checkered history of medicine, depicting both healing and harm done in pursuit of medical advancement.
 We look forward to the conversations and growth that take place as our community reflects upon the intricate details the artist has embedded within the piece.
 Opportunities to view the piece and engage in conversation will be announced soon.

 In our work to advance diversity, equity, and inclusion and create space for dialogue, we remain committed to upholding the policies and procedures that ensure an environment free of discrimination and harassment.
-Bias, hate, bigotry and/or identity-based violence will not be tolerated, and incidents of such should be submitted through the Bias Incident Report Form.
+Bias, bigotry, hate, and/or identity-based violence will not be tolerated, and incidents of such should be reported through this form.
 Complaints of harassment or discrimination can be filed with the Office of Institutional Equity and Equal Opportunity.

 Additional resources regarding structural racism and health inequities can be found below: